FBR Mega Station

 5. Save your game!

-Now the only thing left to do is figure out what to do with all this power, hydrogen, and water!
+Now the only thing left to do is figure out what to do with all this power, hydrogen, brine, and water!

 Appendices